andreigue/simpleTrojan/README.md

 ### Third Party Tools Used

-- **[ngrok](https://ngrok.com/)**: Used for TCP Tunneling from ngrok cloud server to local server.
+- **[ngrok](https://ngrok.com/)**: Used for TCP Tunneling from ngrok cloud server to the local server.
 - **[John the Ripper](https://www.openwall.com/john/)**: Password cracking utility.
-- **[office2john](https://github.com/openwall/john/blob/bleeding-jumbo/run/office2john.py)**: Used to get the encrypted password of a password protected Micrsoft Word file.
+- **[office2john](https://github.com/openwall/john/blob/bleeding-jumbo/run/office2john.py)**: Used to get the encrypted password of a password protected Microsoft Word file.
 - **[Weakpass](https://weakpass.com/)**: Resource for common password lists.
 - **[Aspose.Words](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET)**: Used to open encrypted document with its password, and save it unecyrpted.
 - **[Requests-HTML](https://docs.python-requests.org/projects/requests-html/en/latest/)**: Used to load websites dynamically.
 This ensures that the webpage loads its scripts, which may cause more images to load on the page.